-In this paper, the 3-D structure and intensification mechanisms of a Borneo vortex that impacted Vietnam and Thailand in late October 2018 were investigated using Met Office Unified Model (MetUM) simulations and an idealised balance approximation tool.
-Microwave satellite observations and a MetUM simulation with 4.4 km grid, initialised at 12 UTC on 21 October 2018, revealed that the westward-moving vortex was characterised by a coherent maximum in total column water, and by a commashaped precipitation structure with the heaviest rainfall to the north and northwest of the cyclonic centre, similar to previously documented Borneo vortices.
+In this paper, the three-dimensional structure and intensification mechanisms of a Borneo vortex that impacted Vietnam and Thailand in late October 2018 were investigated using Met Office Unified Model (MetUM) simulations and an idealised balance approximation tool.
+Microwave satellite observations and a MetUM simulation with 4.4 km grid, initialised at 12 UTC on 26 October 2018, revealed that the westward-moving vortex was characterised by a coherent maximum in total column water, and

+435 October 2018, revealed that the westward-moving vortex was characterised by a coherent maximum in total column water, and by a comma-shaped precipitation structure with the heaviest rainfall to the north and northwest of the cyclonic centre, similar to previously documented Borneo vortices.

-More detailed analysis of 4.4 km and global MetUM simulations showed that the Borneo vortex tilted westward with height, and comprised a low-level closed circulation and a faster-moving mid-level wave that propagated westwards along a vertical gradient in moist stability (specific humidity \ static stability) at 4.5 to 5 km.
+More detailed analysis of 4.4 km and global MetUM simulations showed that the Borneo vortex tilted westward with height, and comprised a low-level closed circulation and a faster-moving mid-level wave that propagated westwards along a vertical gradient in moist stability (specific humidity static stability) at 4.5 to 5 km.
 The mid-level wave was characterised by a coherent signature in the meridional wind, potential vorticity and vertical velocity fields deduced from semi-geostrophic balance.
 The large-scale background flow during the case study was easterly (increasing with height to 7km) when averaged over a longitude band covering the region of interest, typical of the northeast winter monsoon.

-Partitioning the 3-D ageostrophic flow into that forced by diabatic heating and large-scale geostrophic forcing using the SGT balance approximation tool revealed that upward motion within the mid-level wave was coupled with diabatic heating (rather than geostrophic forcing) with horizontal convergence underneath the region of strongest heating.
-As the wave moved westward, the region of strongest ascent consistently remained slightly downstream (westward) of the positive PV anomalies and the meridional wind was quarter of a wavelength out of phase with the PV, suggestive of a "diabatic Rossby wave" disturbance.
-Calculations of the theoretical wave propagation speed using a moist dynamics framework supported this hypothesis and found that the mid-tropospheric and low-level disturbances comprised a pair of counter-propagating Rossby waves: a mid-level diabatic Rossby wave that propagated along the moist stability gradient and a lower boundary thermal wave.
+- Partitioning the 3-D ageostrophic flow into that forced by diabatic heating and large-scale geostrophic forcing using the semi-geotriptic balance approximation tool revealed that upward motion within the mid-level wave was coupled with diabatic heating (rather than geostrophic forcing) with horizontal convergence underneath the region of strongest heating.
+As the wave moved westward, the region of strongest ascent consistently remained slightly downstream (westward) of the positive potential vorticity anomalies and the meridional wind was quarter of a wavelength out of phase with the PV, suggestive of a "diabatic Rossby wave" disturbance.
+Calculations of the theoretical wave propagation speed using a moist dynamics framework sup- - 450 ported this hypothesis and found that the mid-tropospheric and low-level disturbances comprised a pair of counter-propagating Rossby waves: a mid-level diabatic Rossby wave that propagated along the moist stability gradient and a lower boundary thermal wave.
 The westward propagating Borneo vortex is associated with the cyclonic vorticity centre of the lower wave.
-This result sheds new light on the 3-D structure of near-equatorial vortices in relation to more commonly documented baroclinic disturbances that impact mid-latitude and sub-tropical regions.

-Code and data availability.
+This result sheds new light on the 3-D structure of near-equatorial vortices in relation to more commonly documented baroclinic disturbances that impact mid-latitude and sub-tropical regions. - 455 Code and data availability.
 The model code and raw data were generated at the Met Office.
 The data that support the findings of this study are available from the corresponding author, Sam Hardy, upon reasonable request.